nplan-io/ml_paper_club/README.md

 ## Important notice ##

-To ensure the safety and health of all of our Google for Startups community members and guests, please do not attend the event if you:
+To ensure the safety and health of all of our guests and the Google for Startups members, please do not attend the event if you:
 - Have been confirmed, are suspected to have, or have the novel coronavirus;
 - Have been in close contact with anyone who's been confirmed to have, or is suspected to have, the novel coronavirus;
 - Have been in any highly affected areas - mainland China, Italy, Iran, South Korea;